A video of a field of buttercups that contains a hard-to-see object.

 A key motive behind these video animations is the linking of art and science through the exploration of the creation of complex forms from the interaction of simple forms, with particular reference to the creation of the incredible complexity of the universe from its incredibly simple building blocks.
 There’s more about this here: Complexity from simplicity: contemporary artworks.

-This video, titled Spyk, is being exhibited in the London Group open exhibition, 7th November to 1st December 2017.
+This video, titled Spyk, was exhibited in the London Group open exhibition, 7th November to 1st December 2017.

 The video is from my series of videos in which multiple copies of relatively simple forms are rotated at different rates to each other, thus generating complex forms.
 There are more of them here.